gvwilson/thirdbit/_posts/2019/06/2019-06-05-things-i-would-do.md

     and the blocks would implement the operations in the tidyverse.
     (One of my summer interns is building a tool so that we can study this.
     If you're a JavaScript programmer and you want to help, please get in touch.)

+How much software would pass a Moses Test?
+:   Robert Moses reshaped New York City and surrounding areas;
+    among other things,
+    he deliberately made the bridges over roads leading to public beaches too low for buses so that poor people would have a hard time getting there.
+    In his dishonor,
+    I would like to institute a Moses Test: take a real social network or software application, and another that has deliberately been designed to be unfair or exclusionary in some way, and put them in front of a randomly selected software engineer.
+    If they can't tell which is which, the real system fails the test.
+    This would allow us to gauge how fair systems are without having to define fairness, in the same way that the Turing Test does for intelligence.